ryan4yin/nixos-and-flakes-book/docs/development/distributed-building.md

           speedFactor = 1;
         }
       ];
-  # optional, useful when the builder has a faster internet connection than yours
+  # Optional: Useful when the builder has a faster internet connection than yours.
 	nix.extraOptions = ''
+		builders-use-sub

-		builders-use-substitutes = true
+stitutes = true
 	'';

-  # define the host alias for remote builders
+  # Define the host aliases for remote builders.
-  # this config will be written to /etc/ssh/ssh_config
+  # This configuration will be written to /etc/ssh/ssh_config.
   programs.ssh.extraConfig = ''
     Host ai
       HostName 192.168.5.100